-The Treaty does not recognize a TFSA as a pension or retirement account.
-As a result, U.S. withholding tax may apply to any U.S. dividends earned in a TFSA.
-Moreover, the U.S taxes paid may not be recoverable through the foreign tax credit.
+The Treaty does not recognize a TFSA as a pension or retirement account, and as a result, U.S. withholding tax may apply to any U.S. dividends or other U.S. income earned in a TFSA.
+The U.S taxes paid may not be claimed for a foreign tax credit.